 Pharmacology of histamine 2 (H2) antagonists

-Adverse effects CNS: Dizziness, somnolence, headache, confusion, hallucinations, peripheral neuropathy, symptoms of brain stem dysfunction (dysarthria, ataxia, diplopia)
+• CNS symptoms such as dizziness, somnolence, headache, confusion, hallucinations, peripheral neuropathy, and signs of brainstem dysfunction (dysarthria, ataxia, diplopia).

-Other: Impotence (reversible with drug withdrawal), gynecomastia (long-term treatment), rash, vasculitis, pain at IM injection site
+• Other potential effects include impotence (reversible with drug withdrawal), gynecomastia (with long-term treatment), rash, vasculitis, and pain at the intramuscular injection site.

 Interactions